marc-hadjeje/marc-hadjeje.github.io/all_collections/_posts/2022-11-24-Azure Cognitive Services.md

 ##### 2.Create custom translation project include your "own dictionary”

-After several translation tests my customer would like to add his own translation on certain words because he considered that the translation of the service was not the best in the target language to be translated or wanted to add vocabularies specific to his company.
+After several translation tests my customer would like to add his own translation on certain words because he considered that the translation of the service was not always the best in the target language to be translated or wanted to add vocabularies specific to his company.

 -	To create your company dictionary you need to log in to the portal : [custom translator](https://portal.customtranslator.azure.ai/workspaces) which is an additional portal to the service allowing you to refine your translation.